Josh Bell Player Props: Guardians vs. Diamondbacks

 Josh Bell At The Plate

-- Bell has picked up an RBI in 43.5% of his games this season, with more than one RBI in 6.5% of his games.
+- In 42.9% of his games this season, Bell has had at least one RBI.
+He's picked up more than one in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.